jlparkI/categorical_mixture/README.md

 # categorical_mix
-Fast, scalable clustering for up to 1 billion fixed length sequences with a simple generative model.
+Fast, scalable clustering for fixed length sequences with a simple generative model.

 This package is a fairly special-purpose tool designed for fitting multiple sequence alignments of protein or DNA sequences to a categorical mixture model.
 (It's possible you could use